WrenchX/GrowlyX-CoreAPI/README.md

 Installation:
 -------------
-You’ll need NodeJS(Latest or recommended version) and nom Run `npm install --only=prod` to install are required packages necessary for the application.
+You’ll need NodeJS(Latest or recommended version) and npm Run `npm install --only=prod` to install are required packages necessary for the application.

 Starting: